QuentinRa/blog.quentinra.dev/info/php/basic/variables.md

 ## String specific knowledge

-You're gonna use strings a lot, since you are gonna echo a lot.
-So remember theses tips
+You're gonna use strings a lot since you are gonna echo a lot.
+So remember these tips

 ```php
 $number = 5; // int